What’s on TV this Christmas 2019?

 Airs: Christmas Day at four:40pm

-It’s arduous to think about a BBC One Christmas Day schedule that doesn’t embody Strictly, and also you don’t need to as Tess Daly and Claudia Winkleman return to host one other festive extravaganza this 12 months.
+It’s exhausting to think about a BBC One Christmas Day schedule that doesn’t embrace Strictly, and also you don’t should as Tess Daly and Claudia Winkleman return to host one other festive extravaganza this 12 months.

-Six well-known faces from earlier collection – together with Joe Sugg and Gemma Atkinson – will pull their dancing sneakers on another time as they bid to impress the studio viewers and take house the particular Christmas trophy.
+Six well-known faces from earlier sequence – together with Joe Sugg and Gemma Atkinson – will pull their dancing sneakers on yet another time as they bid to impress the studio viewers and take house the particular Christmas trophy.

 It’s Not the Robbie Williams Christmas Present – ITV